 If you – or your children – are yearning for a taste of home, you are sure to find it in a corner of Ao Nang.
-Scandi natives can head to Blue Mango opposite Krabi Resort, which serves a small Swedish menu including pytt i panna meatballs and plank steak, as well as good Swedish-style pizza (super thin crust); or Jeanette’s, another Swedish restaurant on the beachfront, which also has live music at the weekends; Swiss people will find their rösti and schnitzel in Wanna’s Place (which is also the place to try a Thai massaman curry); Germans can get a meat and potato fix in Divers’ Inn; while Dutch tourists should head to the tiny Poppy’s for authentic kroket and other delicacies.
+Scandi natives can head to A-ning on the beachfront, which also has live music at the weekends; Swiss people will find their rösti and schnitzel in Wanna’s Place (which is also the place to try a Thai massaman curry); and Germans can get a hearty meat and potato fix in Divers’ Inn.

-Gringos in the new “Walking street” on the corner of Phra Nang Inn, offers decent (though not great) Tex-Mex food and is run by the same Finnish – Thai team as the always crowded international beach front restaurant, A-ning.
-The sports bar and grill, TJ’s, next door to Starbucks.
+Crazy Gringos in the “Walking street” on the corner of Phra Nang Inn, offers decent Tex-Mex food, as does the sports bar and grill, TJ’s, next door to Starbucks.
 TJ’s also does great burgers, and has regular BBQ buffet nights, where you can catch a game on the big screen.